 - A copy of the offer letter of admission to the degree program.

-Nomination packets should be transmitted by either the Director of Graduate Study or the Academic Program Contact to GU Box no later than Friday, February 16, 2018.
+Nomination packets should be transmitted by either the Director of Graduate Study or the Academic Program Contact via email no later than Friday, February 14, 2020.
 Only designated staff from eligible degree programs will be permitted to upload nominations.

 The scholarship award will be contingent on acceptance to the degree program and the availability of funds in any given year.
 Possible awards include full-tuition scholarships, maintenance stipends, and individual health insurance coverage as offered by Georgetown University’s student health plan.
 Support may be awarded for up to five years in PhD programs and up to three years in master’s or professional programs.
-Stipends for doctoral students will be at least at the level established by the Graduate School for the 2017-18 academic year.
+Stipends for doctoral students will be at least at the level established by the Graduate School for the 2019-20 academic year.
 Continuation of support is contingent on the recipient meeting all relevant University and programmatic academic standards.
 Scholarship terms and award parameters will be at the discretion of the GRSC and the Dean of the Graduate School.
-At least one award is expected for the 2017-18 academic year.
+Two or more awards are expected for the 2020-21 academic year.

 Questions regarding the Kunin Scholarship should be directed to Maria Snyder, Director of External Fellowships, in the Graduate School.